Lesson Plan - Get It!

 - What were the ultimate aims of these experimental societies?

 Take a look at the article, Experiments with Utopia, courtesy of the Independence Hall Association.
-Reflect on the following questions, then discuss with a parent or teacher:
+Reflect on the following questions:

 - Can you think of other reformers throughout history?